Dr. Sasha Jarrell

 Director of Grant Development

 Michael D. Lucchesi, Ph.D., is the Director of Grant Development a newly created position at Northwest Florida State College.
-He will be responsible for researching, identifying grant opportunities and writing proposals as well as assisting staff and faculty with pre-award activities.
-As the Director, Dr. Lucchesi, will promote collaborative initiatives with public and private agencies and other institutions to extend the opportunities of the college.
+He is responsible for researching, identifying grant opportunities and writing proposals as well as assisting staff and faculty with pre-award activities.
+As the Director, Dr. Lucchesi, promotes collaborative initiatives with public and private agencies and other institutions to extend the opportunities of the college.

 Dr. Lucchesi received his Ph.D. from Capella University in Organizational Management; a master’s degree in Logistics Management from Florida Institute of Technology; a bachelor’s degree in Human Resources Management from Park University; and an associate’s degree from Community College of Air Force.